 Files uploaded to Datasets in CSV or TSV format are automatically analysed with Lens, Faculty’s data-exploration service.
 As we will see, reports generated by Lens can be readily accessed from the Datasets page.
-If, on the other hand, you would like to use this feature as a Python module, have a look at this tutorial.
+If, on the other hand, you would like to use this feature as a Python module, find its documentation here.

 Lens reports evaluate the quality of datasets, and offer immediate insight through visualisations and tabular summaries.

 In order to move files from Datasets to the workspace, where you can use files in your programs, we provide a Python and R library that lets you manipulate files on Datasets.